fhd/candor-cms/README.md

 A simple CMS system written in Clojure.

 It's still in early development.
+Have a look at the [demo](http://github.com/fhd/candor-cms-demo) to see its present capabilities.

 Planned features
 ----------------